This article summarizes some key Alaska Landlord-Tenant Laws applicable to residential rental units.

 - Emergency Entry Allowed without Notice: Yes (§§ 34.03.140(b))

 - Entry Allowed During Tenant’s Extended Absence: Yes.
-Also, the rental agreement shall require that the tenant notify landlord of an anticipated extended absence longer than seven days. (§§ 34.03.150 and §§ 34.03.230(b))
+Also, the rental agreement requires that the tenant notify the landlord of any anticipated extended absences that are longer than seven days. (§§ 34.03.150 and §§ 34.03.230(b))

 - Notice to Tenants for Pesticide Use: No statute

-- Lockouts Allowed: No, and if landlord locks tenant out, tenant may recover possession or terminate the rental agreement and, in either case, recover up to one and one-half times actual damages. (§§ 34.03.280 and §§ 34.03.210)
+- Lockouts Allowed: No, the landlord locks the tenant out, the tenant may recover possession of the rental unit or terminate the rental agreement and, in either case, recover up to one and one-half times actual damages. (§§ 34.03.280 and §§ 34.03.210)

-- Utility Shut-offs Allowed: No, and if landlord shuts off utilities, tenant may recover possession or terminate the rental agreement and, in either case, recover up to one and one-half times actual damages. (§§ 34.03.280 and §§ 34.03.210)
+- Utility Shut-offs Allowed: No. If the landlord shuts off utilities, the tenant may recover possession of the rental unit or terminate the rental agreement and, in either case, recover up to one and one-half times actual damages. (§§ 34.03.280 and §§ 34.03.210)

 Disclosures and Miscellaneous Notes: